MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-summary.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 To better understand the context of a meeting that they are preparing for or an email that they are reading, sellers want relevant customer relationship management (CRM) information, such as customer queries, concerns, and notes.
-The Sales app uses AI to generate a summary of each CRM record.
+The Sales agent uses AI to generate a summary of each CRM record.
 This summary highlights crucial details, such as the sales stage, budget, and projected close date.
-You can extend the CRM record summary capability that the Sales app provides with insights from your own application.
+You can extend the CRM record summary capability that the Sales agent provides with insights from your own application.

 ## API description

 You must add the following API description to the action.
-In this way, the Sales app can identify the correct API that must be invoked to enrich the capability.
+In this way, the Sales agent can identify the correct API that must be invoked to enrich the capability.

 *This action gets additional sales insights related to a CRM record that will be shown in the C4S record summary card.
 The action enhances the existing skills of copilot for sales.*